-When installing the RRU power cable, connect the RRU power cable first to the RRU and then to the power device.
-Operations in the reverse sequence may cause damage to the components and injury of human bodies.
+When installing the RRU power cable, connect the power cable to the RRU connector first and then to the power equipment connector.
+Incorrect connection sequence or reverse connection of positive and negative poles may damage the RRU or cause personal injury.

-Step 1 Connect the tool-less female connector (pressfit type) at one end of the RRU power cable to the power supply socket on the RRU, as shown in Figure 9-21.
+Step 1 Connect the tool-less female connector (pressfit type) at one end of the RRU power cable to the power supply socket on the RRU, as shown in Figure 9-25.